steqeq/0000/docs/examples/inception_casestudy/inception_casestudy.md

 The training data consists of input features in supervised learning, similar to what the learned model is expected to see during the evaluation or inference phase.
 The target output is also included, which serves to teach the model.
 A loss metric is defined as part of training that evaluates the model's performance during the training process.

 Training also includes the choice of an optimization algorithm that reduces the loss by adjusting the model's parameters.
 Training is an iterative process where training data is fed in, usually split into different batches, with the entirety of the training data passed during one training epoch.
 Training usually is run for multiple epochs.

+## Training Phases
+Training occurs in multiple phases for every batch of training data.
+Table 2 provides an explanation of the types of training phases.